Nazarín: Plot

-With Nazario now afoul of the law and church, he is warned an investigation could cost him his priesthood.
-Having no possessions - they have all been stolen or given away - he adopts plain clothes and wanders the country, begging.

-Meeting a construction crew, Nazario offers to work for food, but other workers resent him as they are working for money.
-They make him unwelcome, so Nazario leaves with nothing.
-But his poor ways are misunderstood, so a fight between the workers and the foreman ensues.
+With Nazario afoul of the law and church, he is warned an investigation could cost him his priesthood.
+Having no possessions – all stolen or given away – he adopts plain clothes and wanders the country, begging.
+Meeting a construction crew, Nazario offers to work for food, but other workers resent him undercutting them.
+They shun him, so Nazario leaves with nothing.
+His motives are also misunderstood, so a fight between the workers and the foreman ensues.

-"As if by a miracle," Nazario sees Beatriz in another town.
+"As if by a miracle," Nazario sees Beatriz again in another town.
 He reveals his possessions have been stolen.
-She leads him to Andara, who is living with her, and a sick girl whose mother begs Nazario to cure the girl with a miracle.
+She leads him to Andara, who lives with her, and a sick girl whose mother begs Nazario to cure with a miracle.
 Nazario suggests a doctor, but offers to pray with them.
 He is perturbed when the woman performs superstitious rites.
 The girl's fever subsides.
 Believing Nazario to be a miracle-worker, Andara and Beatriz follow him despite his protests.

 Nazario stops to help a party whose horse has a broken leg.
-The Colonel yells at a peasant who does not acknowledge them, despite the peasant's protestations that he didn't see them.
-Nazario criticises Colonel for his rudeness.
-The Colonel tries to pull his gun, but is stopped by the Priest, who excuses Nazario as "a heretic, an erratic preacher" who should be left alone.
+The Colonel yells at a peasant who does not salute them, despite the peasant's protestations that he didn't see them.
+When Nazario criticises the Colonel's rudeness, the latter tries to pull his gun, but is stopped by the Priest, who excuses Nazario as "a heretic, an erratic preacher" who should be left alone.

-Nazario is followed by Beatriz and Andara, whom he reluctantly accepts, although lecturing them about God.
-In a plague-ridden village, Nazario's help is rejected by one dying woman, who would rather be comforted by her husband (inspired by the Marquis de Sade's Dialogue Between a Priest and a Dying Man).
+Nazario is followed by Beatriz and Andara, whom he reluctantly tolerates, and sermonizes them.
+In a plague-ridden village, Nazario's help is rejected by one dying woman, who prefers her husband's ministrations (inspired by the Marquis de Sade's Dialogue Between a Priest and a Dying Man).
 Nazario is overcome by a feeling of failure.